operativeF/metabench/README.md

 ```
 some_directory/
-    chart.json
+    chart.json.erb
-    file1.cpp
+    file1.cpp.erb
     ...
-    fileN.cpp
+    fileN.cpp.erb
 ```

-The `.cpp` files are files whose compilation time will be benchmarked, and the `chart.json` file is a file that controls how the `.cpp` files will be benchmarked, exactly what benchmarking data will be gathered, and how we will visualize the benchmark data as a chart.
-However, these files are not just normal JSON or `.cpp` files.
-Instead, they are [ERB templates][ERB] used to generate actual JSON and `.cpp` files.
+The `.cpp.erb` files are files whose compilation time will be benchmarked, and the `chart.json.erb` file is a file that controls how the `.cpp.erb` files will be benchmarked, exactly what benchmarking data will be gathered, and how we will visualize the benchmark data as a chart.
+However, as their extension suggests, these files are not just normal JSON or C++ files.
+Instead, they are [ERB templates][ERB] used to generate actual `.json` and `.cpp` files.

 #### The principle
 Benchmarking the compilation time of a single `.cpp` file is rather useless,